Asia Cup 'hybrid model' clears path for Pakistan's World Cup participation

-The move clears the way for Pakistan's participation in the subsequent 50-overs World Cup in India in October-November.
+The move clears the way for Pakistan's participation in the subsequent 50-overs World Cup in India in October and November.

 "The tournament will be hosted in a hybrid model with four matches being held in Pakistan, and the remaining nine matches being played in Sri Lanka," the ACC said in a statement.